You need about Ksh 20 billion to buy the 50-acre Waterfront Mall in Karen.

 Your CDSC account is an electronic account that stores all the shares from the different companies that you own.

-The minimum units you can buy is 100.
+The minimum number of units of the ILAM FAHARI I-REIT you can buy is 100.

 Below is a sample purchase order: